chengcyber/rollup-plugin-monaco-editor/README.md

 # Plugin Options

-Pluign options can be passed in to `rollup-plugin-monaco-editor`.
+Plugin options can be passed in to `rollup-plugin-monaco-editor`.
 They can be used to generate a smaller editor bundle by selecting only certain languages or only certain editor features:

 ## `languages`

 Type: `string[]`
-Default: All avaiable languages depends on the version of `monaco-editor` installed.
+Default: All available languages depends on the version of `monaco-editor` installed.

 Example: